kudoamine/Toggle-Loudness-Equalization/README.md

 Toggle Loudness Equalization on Windows every time you open the software!
 (Only tested on Win 10)

-A .NET software using Core Audio API
+A VB .NET software using Core Audio API

 ### Download:
 https://github.com/KudoAmine/Toggle-Loudness-Equalization/releases/tag/stable